 The intent of Principle 3 (P3) is to ensure that there is an institutional and operational framework appropriate to the size and scale of the UoA for implementing Principles 1 and 2, and that this framework is capable of delivering sustainable fisheries in accordance with the outcomes articulated in these Principles.
-The P3 default tree structure divides the PIs into two components as shown in Figure SA3 in Annex SA of the FCR and summarised below.
+The P3 default tree structure divides the PIs into two components as shown in Figure SA3 and summarised below.